waltligon/orangefs/doc/pvfs2-faq.md

 At this time we do not know which of the two suggested workarounds is better from a performance standpoint.
-The `LD_ASSUME_KERNEL` method might make more sense: when/if the system's glibc is upgraded, you will only have to restart pvfs2-server with the environment variable unset.
+The `LD_ASSUME_KERNEL` method might make more sense: when/if the system’s glibc is upgraded, you will only have to restart pvfs2-server with the environment variable unset.
 You would not have to rebuild pvfs2 to take advantage of the fix.